Wikia/guidelines/Java/README.md

 All code should be developed for, and compiled with Java 17.

-Our standard package prefix is com.wikia
+Our standard package prefix is com.fandom

 ## Syntax and Formatting